sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

             * how neovim responds to the language server
             * how you want the language server to respond to neovim
         * you can still use other plugins to connect to a language server and bypass neovim's built-in client
+            * those plugins will be slower than the built-in language client neovim provides
-            * but it's wasteful to duplicate the same effort in each plugin
+            * and it's wasteful to duplicate the same effort in each plugin
             * nvim-lspconfig aims to simplify the process of building plugins that need a language server
-            * those plugins will be slower than the built-in language client neovim provides
 * In addition to nvim-lspconfig you will probably want to use other plugins
     * to try to achieve a "true IDE" experience
         * plugins for code completion, for example